ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - There is no restrictions on where Walls may be positioned.
 We leave it up to the user to choose positions of walls wisely based on their world size.
 - Removing dead or disconnected objects after sending their dead state to the client.

+### Additional features:
+- BattleRoyal switch in settings.xml.
+If set to true, snakes gain points and grow when killing other snakes.